donejs/donejs/docs/guide.md

 donejs develop
 ```

 The default port is 8080 so if we now go to [http://localhost:8080/](localhost:8080) we can see our application with a default homepage.
 If we change `src/index.stache` or `src/app.js` all changes will show up right away in the browser.
-Try it by changing the `message` property in `src/app.js`.

 ## Importing other projects